Professor David Swartz’s SymbolicPower, Politics, and Intellectuals: The Political Sociology of Pierre Bourdieu was awarded...

 BIO AND RESEARCH

-My recently published book, Pricing Beauty: The Making of a Fashion Model, examines the production of value in fashion modeling markets.
+My first book, Pricing Beauty: The Making of a Fashion Model, examines the production of value in fashion modeling markets.
 Through ethnography and interviews, I traced the backstage work and collaboration behind the fashion “look” in modeling markets in New York and London.
 I discovered an organized production process that goes into producing something most people take for granted as a natural state: beauty.
 These production processes are structured along racial and gendered lines, such that markets in cultural production like fashion ultimately become sites for the reproduction of cultural inequalities.

 Pricing Beauty: The Making of a Fashion Model (2011).
 Berkeley: University of California Press.